Wells Fargo v. Barber: Why a Nevis LLC Did Not Protect a Florida Resident

 What Barber Means for Foreign LLC Planning

-The holding applies to every foreign-organized LLC, not just Nevis entities.
+The holding in Barber extends to every foreign-organized LLC, not just Nevis entities.
 A Florida resident who forms a single-member LLC in Wyoming, Nevada, Delaware, or any other state receives that jurisdiction’s charging order protections only if the litigation occurs there.
 When a Florida creditor sues a Florida resident in Florida, the court applies Florida law to the membership interest because the interest is located with the owner.

 The only structure that moves assets beyond a Florida court’s effective enforcement power is an offshore trust with an independent foreign trustee who is not subject to U.S. jurisdiction.
 The trustee, not the debtor, holds legal title.
-A Florida court can order the debtor to repatriate assets, but if the trustee genuinely refuses and the debtor lacks the power to compel compliance, the court’s order has no practical effect on the trust’s assets.
+A Florida court can order the debtor to repatriate assets, but if the trustee is independent and the debtor lacks the power to compel compliance, the court’s order has no practical effect on the trust’s assets.

 Gideon Alper